Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Irregular divisor

-If $\lambda\neq0$, then $\Omega_i=\Omega_j$ because of the sign of the residue over $D$.
-If $\lambda=0$, we note that $(x_i,z_i)\mapsto(ax_i,1/z_i)$ is an automorphism of $\mathcal H$ when $a^k=-1$, that permutes the two non vertical poles; it conjugates $\Omega_i$ to $-\Omega_i$ and change the sign of the residues along non vertical poles.
-In the split case, the non vertical polar locus splits into two disjoint components so that we can fix {\it a priori} the sign of the residue.
+We note that the non vertical poles of $\Omega_i$ define two formal sections over $V_i\cap V_j$ that coincide over $\vert D\vert\cap V_i\cap V_j$ with the singular locus of $\mathcal H$.
+In the split case, the non vertical poles therefore globally define two sections so that we can globally fix the residues of all $\Omega_i$'s on these.
+Consequently, in the split case, we can moreover assume $\Omega_i=\Omega_j$ over $V_i \cap V_j$.